 The learning agreement is important for you, especially in the case of internships.
-When all parties have signed it, your supervisors have committed to your project and promised to guide you through it, and in turn you have promised to work on this project and finish within a certain period (see Sec.
-3.8 on what to do in case of delay).
-The signed agreement gives you proof of the intended project and planning, which you can use in case of conflicts.
+After your supervisor approved it in OSIRIS, (s)he has committed to your project and promised to guide you through it, and in turn you have promised to work on this project and finish within a certain period (see Sec.
+3.10 on what to do in case of delay).
+The approved agreement gives you proof of the intended project and planning, which you can use in case of conflicts.
 If you want to combine two or three projects, you have to specify it in the agreement and set up learning objectives for each project.

 In the agreement, you already set the date of your progress evaluation meeting (Sec.
-3.10) and final presentation (Sec.
-3.13).
+3.12).
+The date of the final presentation is set after a positive go/no-go meeting (Sec.
+3.15).
 Check these dates with your supervisor(s) and examiner.
-Also check the date of the final presentation with the secretary (send email to https://www.nfice@wur.nl) and ask her to send the meeting request for the final presentation.
+Also check the date of the final presentation with the secretary (send email to hwm.office@wur.nl) and ask her to send the meeting request for the final presentation.
+We have fixed dates for our presentations, check our HWM theses and internships sheet for more information.

-You send the progress evaluation meeting and the assessment meeting yourself to the supervisor(s) and examiner (this can be done in Teams or Outlook).
+You send the invitation for the progress evaluation meeting and the assessment meeting yourself to the supervisor(s) and examiner (this can be done in Teams or Outlook).
 The progress evaluation meeting has to be 30 minutes and will be scheduled in week 3.
 The assessment meeting has to be 45 minutes and will be scheduled after the final presentation.